sagold/json-schema-library/TASKS.md

 **Milestone** consistent feature support

-- [ ] remove hard coded schema interpretation
 - [✓] no modifications on remote-object
 - [✓] rootSchema always compiled
 - [✓] Add missing 'step' support for allOf and anyOf type definitions
-- [ ] Add missing 'getTemplate' support for allOf and anyOf type definitions
+- [✓] Add missing 'getTemplate' support for allOf and anyOf object and array definitions
 - [✓] Complete schema support in iterateSchema